top of page

 • Expressive Arts and Design.

-At Busy Bees, our educational programme must involve activities and experiences for children as follows:
+At Busy Bees, our educational programme provides activities and experiences for children as follows:

 • Communication and Language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves, and to speak and listen in a range of situations.